han41858/date-ex/README.md

 const date : DateTime = new DateTime();
 ```

 If you pass parameter to constructor, you can create instance with specific date.
-Parameter type supports for `number`
+Parameter type supports for `undefined`, `null`, `number`
 , `string`, `Date`, `DateTime`, [`json` type(`DateTimeParam`)](#DateTimeParam).

 ```TypeScript